 In England, you qualify as a small business if your business premises have a rateable value below £18,000 (or £25,500 in London).
 Even if you do not qualify for small busines rate relief (outlined below), as a small business, your rates will be calculated using the lower small business multiplier instead of the standard multiplier.

 Additional rate relief in the form of small business rate relief is given for rateable values below £12,000.
 Businesses with a rateable value up to £6,000 receive 100% relief.
 The relief is then gradually reduced from 100% to 0% for properties with rateable values between £6,001 and £12,000.
-The Chancellor announced in his 2014 Autumn Statement that this relief would be extended until April 2016.
+The Chancellor announced that this relief would be extended until 31 March 2017.

 In other parts of the UK, business rates relief is also available for smaller businesses, but using different schemes.

 UK business rates relief schemes vary from country to country.
 In England, the main reliefs are transitional rate relief, empty property relief and rural rate relief.

 Transitional rate relief cushions the impact of rates revaluation.
 The relief limits the amount by which business rates can increase (or decrease) from one year to the next if there has been a significant change in your rateable value

 Empty property relief exempts empty properties from business rates for the first three months after they become vacant.
 Longer periods apply to some properties including industrial premises (six months) and premises with a rateable value below £2,600 (until occupied).

 Rural rate relief applies to some rural businesses — for example, the only remaining village shop.
 Businesses that qualify get discretionary relief (decided by the local authority) which could be as much as 100%.
 You may also qualify for rate relief if your organisation is a charity or amateur community sports club or another type of non-profit oganisation.
 You can find more information on these special rates relief schemes on the Valuation Office Agency website (VOA).